Successfully screening children who don’t come from English-speaking families: Part 1

 Can the interpreter use an English ASQ questionnaire with the family or should I provide a translated version?

 If possible, providing a translation will be really helpful for both the interpreter and the family because it allows a joint reference between the interpreter and parents.
 Just as you would when using an English questionnaire with English-speaking families, when parents and provider can use the written items as a joint reference, it makes conversation to clarify the intent of an item much easier.
 This also helps parent and provider to modify an activity to something more familiar to the family and child, if needed.
 With some planning, the interpreter doesn’t have to provide “on the spot” translating and conversation.

 Using a translated ASQ also helps the interpreter.
 You can imagine the challenge of trying to interpret in the moment each of 30 items, plus overall questions, all while making allowances for cultural and linguistic differences and conversing with both the administrator and the parent.
 When possible, it’s much more helpful having a translated version to start with!

 There are several published ASQ translations.
-ASQ®-3 is available in Arabic, French, Spanish, and Vietnamese, and ASQ®:SE-2 is available in Spanish.
+ASQ®-3 is available in Arabic, Chinese, French, Spanish, and Vietnamese, and ASQ®:SE-2 is available in French and Spanish.
 Programs can also conduct their own translations by following the steps outlined in the user’s guides.
 The World Health Organization (WHO) and the International Test Commission (ITC) are also important references for translation/adaptation work.

 If a child’s parents do not speak English, can a program opt to screen the child directly and then share results through an interpreter?